-Matriculated students who establish in-state residency (from an out-of-state or NERSP status) are responsible for notifying the Admissions Office of their residency change by completing and submitting a Personal Information Change form, and producing an original driver's license or a non-driver identification card.
+Matriculated students who establish in-state residency (from an out-of-state or NERSP status) are responsible for notifying the Admissions Office of their residency change by completing and submitting a Change of Residency Form to Admissions, and producing an original driver's license or a non-driver identification card.

 Note: River Valley Community College is not certified to accept International Students.
-For the full CCSNH Board policy see 740.01 Domicile and Tuition Rate.
+For the full CCSNH System Policy see 740.01 Domicile and Tuition Rate.

-Tuition and Fees
+Tuition and Fees Due